alncat/cryoem/README.md

 ```
 docker pull alncat/opus-ssri:first
 ```
-Another important step is setting up gpu support for docker.
+To make the docker image work properly, you should set up gpu support for docker.
 You can follow the instruction at https://www.tensorflow.org/install/docker .
-We can then run the program in the docker image via
+We can then create a container from the image via
 ```
 sudo docker run --name ssri-test --gpus all  -it -v /data:/data alncat/opus-ssri:first bash
 ```
+The source code is located in /relion-luo and the compiled bins are in /relion-luo/build/bin .
-You can later keep the source in docker image up to date by replacing the /relion-luo/src directory with the src in this repository and recompling the whole program using make in /relion-luo/build.
+You can later keep the source in docker image up to date by pulling from this repository and recompling the whole program using make in /relion-luo/build.
 The updated program now can be found in /relion-luo/build/bin.

 ## Usage